Actively Recruiting

 - Sensitivity or allergy to ketamine.

-- Schizophrenia or other psychotic conditions
+- Schizophrenia or other psychotic conditions.

-- Uncontrolled hypertension with systolic blood pressure greater than 180 mmHg
+- Uncontrolled hypertension with systolic blood pressure greater than 180 mmHg.

-- Patients on ketamine as outpatient therapy.
+- Patients currently on ketamine as outpatient therapy.

 AI-Screening